Respiratory Therapist Salary USA 2026: Complete Guide

 Entry Level Earning: $45,000 – $60,000

-Specialty Impact: Can increase base salary by 20-30%
+Specialty Impact: Can increase respiratory therapist salary by 20-30%

 Geography: The Respiratory Therapist Salary Factor

 Where you work is the #1 factor in respiratory therapist salary.
 Moreover, your geographic location shapes income more than any other variable.
-Therefore, respiratory therapist salary shifts greatly by state.
-For instance, a senior respiratory therapist in California might earn $90,000+.
+Therefore, compensation shifts greatly by state.
+For instance, a senior professional in California might earn $90,000+.
 Also, the same person in a rural state might earn $55,000.
 So, understanding these shifts is vital for your career plan.

 California: Highest Respiratory Therapist Salary in the Nation